 Among the insulated jackets, this is the least insulating.
 This may be appealing to you, but we had to score it accordingly.
 It has enough insulation for keeping the typical user warm with a typical layering scheme at temperatures in the 20s and around freezing.
 The good news is that the generous fit allows for layering underneath in colder conditions.

 The next step down in insulation value would be to one of our reviewed shell jackets.
 Some prefer a layered system, topped off by a shell jacket.
-For those, the lack of insulation in the Editors Choice Arc'teryx Sabre is more than forgivable; it is desirable.
-In an insulated jacket, we look for something like the protection of the Stio Shot 7 or the super warm Editors Choice Arc'teryx Macai.
-The Armada Carson is approximately half the insulation value of the Macai.
+For those, the lack of insulation in the Editors' Choice Arc'teryx Sabre is more than forgivable; it is desirable.
+In an insulated jacket, we look for something like the or the super warm Editors' Choice Arc'teryx Macai.
+The Carson is approximately half the insulation value of the Macai.
 The Spyder Leader and the Helly Hansen Alpha 3.0 are both warmer than the Carson.

 If ventilation can be defined, for a ski jacket at least, as the ability to regulate temperature, we have to give special consideration to 3-in-1 jackets and jackets used as part of a flexible layering system.
-Our 3-in-1 jackets and shell jackets almost automatically score higher in ventilation.
+Our 3-in-1 jackets and shell jackets score well in this regard.
 The insulated jackets, then, are the best comparison to the Armada Carson.
 The Spyder Leader has essentially the same venting configuration as the Armada, and therefore earns the same score.
-Among the insulated jackets, the Stio Shot 7 is the top scorer.
-The Shot 7 has a dual-pulled main zipper and pit zips that are long with dual pulls.
-The only questionable part of the Stio venting is that they cover the vents with mesh.
 It is the experience and opinion of the OGL test team that uncovered pit vents are overall better.
 Each covered and uncovered have their pros and cons, but the result of "in-house" debates tips in favor of non-meshed zips.
 The good news is that, if one agrees with this, one can cut the mesh out of their pit zips.

 We scan each product for the presence and execution of a handful of ski-specific features.
 Our ideal ski jacket would have a lens wipe, a pass pocket, interior routing for headphones, would attach to matching pants, feature a Recco reflector, and have a healthy pocket selection (say, more than 6, total) that includes insulated hand warmers, lined with fleece.
 Of these, the Armada has headphone routing, attaches to Armada pants, and has some of the best hand warmer pockets in the test.
 The hand warmers deserve special mention.
 They are fleecy on the inside and insulated from both sides.
 They're the best hand warmer pockets in the review.

 If you're looking for all the "bells and whistles", the closest we got is with the Helly Hansen Alpha 3.0.
 Of the "master list", the Helly Hansen is only missing the attachment to matching pants and insulation over the outside of the hand warmer pockets.
 No other product comes close to checking all the boxes.
-The Armada is about halfway there, so we scored it 6 out of 10.
+The Armada is about halfway there, and its scores reflect that.

 Fit and Comfort

 Interestingly, the style of the Carson is "loose", but the fit is comfortably close.
 It fits closer than the Patagonia Primo Down, for instance.
-It doesn't have the body-hugging cut of the Macai, the Helly Hansen Alpha, or the Stio Shot 7.
+It doesn't have the body-hugging cut of the Macai or the Helly Hansen Alpha.
 It is a good fit, we found.
 And we found it true to size.